 Intensive Psychotherapy

-Although intensive psychotherapy is a new trend, there is research to support its effectiveness.
-The following paragraph summarizes the conclusion from recent research as sited in the American Journal of Psychiatry.
+Although intensive psychotherapy represents a relatively new trend, substantial research actively supports its effectiveness.
+For example, the following summary highlights key conclusions from a recent randomized controlled trial published in the American Journal of Psychiatry.

 Why Wait?